Kangra tea

-Kangra tea is a tea from the Kangra district in Himachal Pradesh, India.
-Both black tea and green tea have been produced in the Kangra Valley since the mid-19th century.
+Kangra tea is a tea from the Kangra Valley in the northern Indian state of Himachal Pradesh.
+The tea is known for its distinct colour and flavour.
+Both black and green tea have been produced in the Kangra Valley since the mid-19th century.
+Production peaked in the late 19th century when the tea became popular for use in northwestern India and for export to Central Asia, but dipped after devastation from an earthquake in 1905.
+Attempts have been made in the late 20th and early 21st centuries to revive production.
 Kangra tea was given the Geographical Indication status in 2005.

 History

 Tea was first grown in the Kangra region in the mid-19th century.
 After a feasibility survey in 1848 showed the area of being suitable for tea plantation, a Chinese variety of Camellia sinensis was planted across the region.
 The production turned out to be successful in Palampur and Dharamshala, despite failing in other locations.
 By the 1880s, the Kangra tea was considered to be superior to tea from other places, and was bought in Kabul and Central Asia.
 In 1882, the Kangra District Gazette described Kangra tea as "superior to that produced in any other part of India."
 In 1886 and 1895, the tea received gold and silver medals at International conventions held in London and Amsterdam.

 Locals and tourists alike take walks through a tea estate in Dharamsala.

 However, the 1905 Kangra earthquake caused thousands of deaths and destruction of factories, forcing the British to sell the plantations and leave the area.
 In the decades that followed, only small quantities of Kangra tea were produced by the new owners.

 After a further decline of produce in the 21st century, research and techniques are being promoted, aimed at reviving the brand by increasing the produce.
 In 2012, the then Union Minister for Commerce & Industry, Anand Sharma, laid the foundation stone for the Palampur regional office of the Tea Board of India, marking a significant step towards the re-integration of the Kangra region into the mainstream of the Indian tea industry.